-TAC is committed to protecting your privacy.
-Any personal information collected, handled, stored or disclosed about you through our on-line services will be managed in accordance with the Transport Accident Act 1986, Information Privacy Act 2000 and the Health Records Act 2001.
+The TAC is committed to protecting your privacy.
+Any personal information collected, handled, stored or disclosed about you through our online services will be managed in accordance with the Transport Accident Act 1986, Privacy and Data Protection Act 2014 and the Health Records Act 2001.

 Collection and use of Personal Information